MoePlayer/vue-aplayer/README.md

 > This is the branch for `@moefe/vue-aplayer` 2.0.

-## Status: developing
+## Status: Beta

-Now only completed the basic functions of the player, the core functions are being developed, will be completed as soon as possible.
+Most of the planned features are in place but there may still be bugs.

 ## Documentation